jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 If you regard something a property, which you often might, the primary representation of it is its object representation.
 If you regard something a method or if the procedure doesn’t return a value, then its primary representation is the procedure representation.

 Conversely, a procedure can apart from it’s usual representation, be represented as the object that it returns.
-- \> 2009-06-28: Then you have to just make it an object symbol and implement the object get system procedure.
+- \> 2009-06-28: Then you might just make it an object symbol and implement the object get system procedure.

 #### Object = Collection?